Pimnapat25/CAI-RETAIL-ACTION-DETECTION/README.md

 # CAI-RETAIL HACKATHON-ACTION DETECTION
 An action detection model based on TSN (Time-Sensity Networking) from [MMAction2](https://github.com/open-mmlab/mmaction2). in OpenMMLab Project.
 ## 🎯Description
 The model has been trained extensively on diverse datasets to specialize in **activity recognition** within a convenience store.
-It possesses the capability to determine **the position of the POS** in which action is occurring as well as precisely identify **the start and end times** of detected actions.
+It possesses the capability to determine **the position of the POS** in which action is occurring as well as identify **the start and end times** of detected actions.
 This ensures a detailed and timely analysis of activities occurring in the store.

 🖊️The actions that can be recognized are as follows 🖊️:
 - 01 product purchasing